-Caregivers for people with Parkinson’s disease often need self-care because they face both physical and emotional challenges on a daily basis.
-This can be especially true for those caring for someone experiencing hallucinations, delusions, or Parkinson’s disease dementia.
-Many MyParkinsonsTeam members discuss caregiving and often offer tips and support to others in similar positions.
+It’s hard to take care of yourself when you’re always taking care of someone else.
+Caregivers for people with Parkinson’s disease (PD) often need self-care because they face physical and emotional challenges that can easily lead to burnout.
+This can be especially true for those caring for someone experiencing nonmotor symptoms like hallucinations or delusions.

 You owe it to yourself and the person you care for to nurture your own well-being.
 A 2020 study showed that when caregivers have a better quality of life, Parkinson’s symptoms improve in the person they care for.
 In other words, self-care can help both you — the caretaker — and your loved one.

-To help stay emotionally and physically fit, you can take practical steps such as these:
+To help stay emotionally and physically fit, you can take practical steps such as the following.

 Practicing mindfulness can also help you cope with the challenges of caregiving.
 Mindfulness includes a number of practices for developing self-awareness and managing stress, such as: